MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab2_Excel_integration.md

     All the existing data of the **Vendor group** table appears in the Excel spreadsheet.

-6. Enter a new record.
+6. Enter a new record in the first position of the new vendor group.

 7. Enter **100** in the **Vendor group** field, **Insurance Vendor** in the **Description** field, and **Net10** in the **Terms of payment** field.